Adibvafa/N_Queens/README.md

 Maximum conflicts = 1 + 2 + ... + N-1 = (N-1 × N) / 2

-Since the algorithms are doing ascending search, the evaluation score of each board is thus: Maximum conflicts - Total current conflict pairs
+Since the algorithms are doing ascending search, the evaluation score of each board is thus:

+Maximum conflicts - Total current conflict pairs

-At last, since the algorithms might stuck in local optimum, after 1000 iterations the program ends and returns the result.
+At last, the program ends when the maximum evaluation score (which is just the number of Maximum conflicts) is reached.
+Since the algorithms might stuck in local optimum, if the global optimum is not found, the program ends after 1000 iterations and returns the result.

 ## Random Search